ORNL/DataFed/compose/README.md

 ```
 ### 2. Fill in the needed .env variables for the Core Services

-The .env file will be created in the DataFed/compose folder and will be hidden.
+The .env file will be created in the DataFed/Compose folder and will be hidden.
 The .env file variables can be changed at this point to your configuration.

-NOTE the .env file will be read verbatim by compose including any spaces or
+NOTE the .env file will be read verbatim by Compose including any spaces or
 "#" comments so do not includ anything but the exact text that needs to be
 included in the variables.